nhm-usgs/bmi-test-projects/README.md

 - run "pip install -e ."

 The pipestem project used in testing is found in /prms/pipestem.
-To test the bmi's copy the pipestem folder and and save as:
+To test the bmi's copy the /pipestem folder and and save as:
 1. pipestem_surface - control file: control_surface.simple1
 2. pipestem_soil - control file: control_soil.simple1
 3. pipestem_groundwater - control file: control_groundwater.simple1